|Nutrition Facts (per serving)|

 Simple marinated steak is a super easy recipe.
 You can marinate the steak for a few minutes or several hours; it will be delicious either way!
-It's served with fresh corn salad in the picture.

 If you've never marinated an inexpensive cut of steak before, you are in for a treat.
 Marinating breaks down the fibers in the meat and helps flavor it, so when it's grilled or broiled, the steak becomes very tender and flavorful.
 The meat will also be juicier since marinating adds moisture to the meat.